Zoo of Correlation Inequalities in Holography and Beyond: Classical and Quantum Correlations

 One finds that $D(C|AB) = 0$ but $D(C|A) > 0$, violating monotonicity with respect to the measured (second) party.
 Furthermore, $D(C|A)=D(B|A)=D(BC|A)>0$ while $D(C|B) = D(C|AB) = 0$, showing discord is not generally monogamous for either party.

 Although quantum discord is known to be monotone with respect to the unmeasured (first) party and classical correlation is monotone in both arguments~\cite{Vedral_2003,Streltsov_2011}, monogamy is not guaranteed~\cite{PhysRevA.85.040102}.
 This means strong superadditivity is neither guaranteed.
-Holographic duals, however, may obey stronger constraints.\footnote{For example, holographic mutual information is known to be monogamous while in general not~\cite{Hayden:2011ag}.} (Note the above counterexample is a classically correlated state; such a state is unlikely holographic~\cite{Susskind:2014yaa, Nezami:2016zni, Dong:2021clv,Mori:2024gwe,Mori:2025gqe}.)
+Holographic duals, however, may obey stronger constraints.\footnote{For example, mutual information is known to be monogamous for holographic states while it is not necessarily monogamous for non-holographic states~\cite{Hayden:2011ag}.} (Note the above counterexample is a classically correlated state; such a state is unlikely holographic~\cite{Susskind:2014yaa, Nezami:2016zni, Dong:2021clv,Mori:2024gwe,Mori:2025gqe}.)
 Testing these inequalities provides not only a consistency check for the proposed dualities but also additional characteristic features of holographic states.